 - Make It a Delicious Entrée: Just toss these roasted vegetables that are room temperature into some cooked pasta (your choice of pasta), dress with extra olive oil (if needed), and sprinkle with Parmesan or Romano cheese.
 Serve immediately.

-Hope that you will soon enjoy this vegetable recipe that can be utilized as an appetizer or as part of an entrée.
+I hope that you will soon enjoy this vegetable recipe that can be utilized as an appetizer or as part of an entrée.
 Please let me know if you tried it and liked it.
 Also, if you have used ingredients not listed and have a different variation that you think other people may like, please post it in the comment section.
-Thanks, and Bon Appetit!
+Thanks, and bon appetit!

 Do you think that you will try this recipe?